solitaryreaper/Instacart-Shopper/README.md

 Used Django because it also provides an admin interface to manage the database data.
 Django or Ruby on rails are good MVC frameworks to use for such web-centric CRUD applications.

+This web application is running against the default SQLITE database.
+But it can be configured to use any database in the backend because of Django's database abstraction layer.

+This web application is also running use the default development server provided by Django.
+But it can be configured to use NGINX or other web servers to handle production workloads.

 ## Web Pages/API's
 1. Landing Page : http://159.203.92.24:8000/instacart_shopper/
 2. Funnel Report API : http://159.203.92.24:8000/instacart_shopper/funnel.json?start_date=START&end_date=END